neong83/practice/README.md

 ### Run code

-Run `docker-compose run app` to execute code from docker
+Run `docker-compose run app` or `make run` to execute code from docker

 ## Contribution